yazdipour/notes/ml/deep.md

 ![](assets/cnn/ae.jpg)

+- Some examples are in the form of compressing the number of input features and noise reduction.
-Output is not important, but the vector is what we care about.
+- Output is not important, but the vector is what we care about.

 Types: